How to Control Garden Insect Pests

 There is a pathogen called "milky spore disease" that is deadly to Japanese beetles.
 Milky spore is a naturally occurring host-specific bacterium (Bacillus popillae-Dutky), that acts as a natural control vector for P. japonica.
 Since the immature grub of the beetle feeds in the ground, applying this substance to the ground reaches and kills the grub.

 Garden Insect Control: Kill Japanese Beetles Without Spraying!

 Japanese beetles are a serious pest that can really chew up your rose bushes, not to mention just a out any other plant.
 They are an invasive species that has few natural predators here and pose a serious threat to our ecosystem.
 There are passive attractant traps draw Japanese Beetles into a container using pheromone bait.
 You never have to handle or even see the dead beetles -- just dispose of the container and set out a new one.

 This method is used by professional biologists and entomologists to attract and assess pest insect populations.

 Garden Insect Control: Tomato Hornworms

-These large caterpillars are the larval stage of Manduca quinquimaculata, or the tomato horn worm moth, which is a member of the Sphingidae family in the order Lepidoptera.
+As we have already discussed, these large caterpillars are the larval stage of a large hawk moth, Manduca quinquimaculata, or the tomato horn worm moth, which is a member of the Sphingidae family in the order Lepidoptera.
 They commonly show up in mid to late summer, when tomato vines are just starting to bear fruit.
 They are quite large and heavy, but can still be hard to find among tomato plants thanks to their excellent camouflage.
 It is unusual to find just one of these garden pests, since the female moth typically lays dozens of eggs on the plant -- in other words, if you find one, don't stop looking, since more are almost certainly nearby.